baselcodes/PCD2020/Twitter Workshop/README.md

 ## Setup

-1. Clone the following repo to your local machine:
+1. Clone the prepared scripts (e.g. twitter-boilerplate) to your local machine.
+2. Setup the script as it is described in the `README.md` of the script.
+3. Let's hack!

 ## Resources